acro5piano/plantview/README.md

 plantview my-diagram.uml
 ```

 You will see your default browser launch.
-Every time you update the UML file, your browser will automatically reload it.
+Every time you update the UML file, your browser will automatically reload it!